 These are sell-worthy and yield high-quality results.
 They are UV resistant and waterproof (mostly).
 Can you put them on a car window with the sun and rain?
 Nope, only use permanent outdoor vinyl for that!
 But they do stand up to putting on water bottles that are handled all day long and with a sweaty workout hand etc. Can they go through a dishwasher?
 I would never put mine in a dishwasher, so no!
 They stand up to a child who handles EVERYTHING, lol.
 Are they invincible?
 No, nothing is.
 Would one of these look ah-mazing on my Cricut machine?
 Yes, it would, and it can handle the dusting over it all the time.

-For me, regular water proof stickers only stand the test of time for a little while.
+For me, regular waterproof stickers only stand the test of time for a little while.
 But when you add the valued protection of a laminating sheet, you bump the quality and durability of your sticker to the highest level that I am very satisfied with.
 Stickers I’d be proud to sell!
-Leave me a comment below or email me if you’d like me to do a tutorial on how to make sell worthy stickers.
+Leave me a comment below or email me if you’d like me to do a tutorial on how to make sell-worthy stickers.
 I use the 2 products listed below:

-Non Professional & Less Durable
+Non-Professional & Less Durable

-This my friends are for projects like today.
+These my friends are for projects like today.
 I want to slap that easy sticker on a greeting card or envelope.
 It will not be out in any elements or even handled or dusted daily.
 My fun craft stickers if you will.
 Fun stickers for all kinds of craft projects.
 Also more economical.
 I actually have a few different sticker sheets I’ve used and loved.
 The white and clear ones I listed in today’s material list are great and I mention other sticker papers that have worked for me in this sticker blog post.

 I hope this helps you with your decision on which sticker paper to use.
 Of course, keep in mind you need it to work with your brand of printer.
 I’ve used all of these papers with HP, Epson, and Brothers printers to date.